NatanimA/Awesome-books/README.md

 # Project Name

+Awesome Books

-> Description the project.
+# Description the project

+This project is to build a basic website that allows users to add/remove books from a list.

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- JavaScript
+- Visual Studio Code

 ## Live Demo (if available)

 [Live Demo Link](https://livedemo.com)

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.